Applying to scientist program

 • We will consider applications from previously funded CADC Scientists or Scientists previously funded by other RCMAR centers, but will give preference to new applicants.
 Scientists may not concurrently hold two RCMAR pilot awards.

-• Proposed pilot studies must be focused on health disparities/health equity in diverse aging populations with a behavioral and social research approach.
-Pilots may be analyses of secondary data sets or primary data collection that is feasible within one-year.
-Pilot feasibility and acceptability studies will be considered, but no clinical trials.
+Proposed pilot studies must be focused on health disparities in aging populations with a behavioral and social research approach.
+Pilots may be secondary analyses of data sets or primary data collection that is feasible within one-year.
+Pilot feasibility and acceptability studies will be considered, but clinical trials will not be funded.
 Here are examples of potential research areas and topics that we will fund:

-2. Research projects with older minorities that engage community-based organizations;
+2. Research projects with older adults that engage community-based organizations;

 4. Studies of aging and the arts (e.g., music, dance, art);

-5. Proposals using secondary data that include minority participants and are focused on aging;
+5. Proposals using secondary data that focus on aging;

-6. Studies on the health and well-being of ethnically diverse informal caregivers;
+6. Studies on the health and well-being of informal caregivers;

-7. Studies on the determinants, outcomes, and palliation of disability in older minority persons;
+7. Studies on the determinants, outcomes, and palliation of disability in older adults;

-8. Studies to improve the quality of health care delivery for older minority patients.
+8. Studies to improve the quality of health care delivery for older patients.

 Application